-14. Section XV.E.2.b. of the Compact is amended by changing the words "maximum payout percent" from "no more than 100.0 percent" to "no more than 103.0 percent."
+- 14. Section XV.E.2.b of the Compact is amended by changing the words "maximum payout percent" from "no more than 100.00 percent" to "no more than 103.0 percent." - 15.
+Section XV.E.7 of the Compact is amended as follows:

-- Section XV.E.7 of the Compact is amended as follows: "The display information required paragraph 8 shall be kept under glass or another transparent substance and may be placed on the machine bezel or control panel." - 16.
-Section XV.F. of the Compact is amended by deleting it in its entirety and replacing it as follows:
+"The display information required paragraph 8 shall be kept under glass or another transparent substance and at no time-may stickers or other removable devices be placed on the machine face, and may be placed on the machine bezel or control panel."

+16. Section XV.F. of the Compact is deleted in its entirety and replaced as follows: